MileHacker Logo

 • Plovdiv appears safe for solo travelers.

-• Exercise common sense precautions, especially at night.
+• Exercise common sense precautions, especially in the evening.

 • Inform someone of your itinerary.